kyrylskichko/airbus-ship-detection/README.md

 The implementation of YOLO model was taken from https://www.kaggle.com/code/advaitsave/tensorflow-2-nuclei-segmentation-unet/notebook

 Despite of high accuracy for validation dataset, model showed poor performance on test dataset.
-The solution is simple: train model longer.

 # TODO: train model better